Bolivia: Multiculturalism, Globalization, and Social Change

 "I plan to pursue a degree in international development and continue to promote human rights through education."

 Laura always knew she wanted to be a part of a social change movement and after her semester with SIT that path became clearer.
-Laura wrote and illustrated a bilingual children’s book as part of her program’s Independent Study Project, thereby becoming part of a broader movement begun by SIT students and staff in Bolivia to improve child literacy and cultural awareness in local communities.
+As part of her Independent Study Project, Laura wrote and illustrated a bilingual children’s book for academic director Heidi Baer-Postigo’s book project entitled Kids’ Books Bolivia, which contributes to the production of affordable books celebrating Bolivian reality and serving to raise international awareness about Bolivia's rich cultures and pressing social issues.
+By doing so, Laura became part of a broader movement begun by SIT students and staff in Bolivia to improve child literacy and cultural awareness in local communities.
 Laura returned to Bolivia on an Alice Rowan Swanson Fellowship, awarded by World Learning, to develop after-school literacy and storytelling programs.

 Duration: 15 weeks